chrfickinger/kirby-jsonld/README.md

 ```
 *More information about the data type [FAQPage](https://developers.google.com/search/docs/data-types/faqpage).*

-****

 ## License
 This plugin is completely free and published under the MIT license.
-However, if you are using it in a commercial project and want to help me keep up with maintenance, please consider [making a donation of your choice](https://paypal.me/chrfickinger) or purchasing your license(s) through [my affiliate link]().
+However, if you are using it in a commercial project and want to help me keep up with maintenance, please consider [making a donation of your choice](https://paypal.me/chrfickinger).

 ## Credits